The BEST Home Fried Potatoes Recipe

 • Save

-Pops big weekend breakfast
+Dad’s big weekend breakfast

-Home fried potatoes aka home fries are one of my favorite breakfast side dishes.
+Home-fried potatoes, aka home fries, are one of my favorite breakfast side dishes.
 My father used to make home fries on the weekends for breakfast all the time.

 He would serve it with scrambled eggs, toast with jelly, and bacon or pork sausage links.
-Sometimes, he would fry some hot sausage to go along with it.
+Sometimes, he would fry some HOT sausage to go along with it.

 Home Fried Potatoes Recipe